 Master-Classes, Sectionals and Mock Auditions

-Classes may focus on a particular topic, such as solo repertoire or excerpts, or consist of reading sessions for standard orchestral repertoire.
-In some cases, Fellows will be assigned to play in specific classes in advance.
+Classes focus on solo repertoire or excerpts, specific technical or artistic issues, or consist of reading sessions of standard orchestral repertoire.
+In some cases, Fellows may be assigned to play in specific classes in advance.

-Additionally, the TMC holds an audition that offers VIOLIN, VIOLA, AND CELLO FELLOWS THE POSSIBILITY OF PLAYING WITH THE BSO DURING THE TANGLEWOOD SEASON.
-This audition is conducted exactly in the manner of a BSO audition, i.e. candidates identities will not be known to the audition committee.
-TMC Fellows who win the audition will be assigned to play one piece with the BSO in the Shed during the summer.
+Additionally, the TMC holds auditions that offer VIOLIN, VIOLA, AND CELLO Fellows the possibility of PLAYING WITH THE BSO during the Tanglewood season.
+This audition is conducted exactly in the manner of a BSO audition, with candidates identities not known to the audition committee.
+TMC Fellows who win the audition are assigned to play one piece with the BSO in the Shed during the summer.

-Through the VIOLIN MENTORSHIP PROGRAM, Violin Fellows are split into groups of five or six and assigned a BSO member as a mentor.
-Throughout the summer mentors will work with Fellows on orchestral repertoire, issues of orchestral playing, and professional issues.
+Through the VIOLIN MENTORSHIP PROGRAM, Violin Fellows are split into small groups and assigned a BSO member as a mentor.
+Throughout the summer, mentors work with Fellows on orchestral repertoire, issues of orchestral playing, and professional issues.

 All DOUBLE BASS FELLOWS have the opportunity to PLAY-IN WITH THE BSO over the course of the summer.